 In town, we stopped at Hati Nati, a delightful cafe with a varied menu, delicious food, and the coffee . . . it was perfect.
-A family run business, they went out of their way to suggest and create a meal for even the pickiest eater in our group.
+A family-run business, they went out of their way to suggest and create a meal for even the most restricted eater in our group.

 (147 km from Gisborne, 187 km from Opotiki)

 St. Mary’s Church in Tikitiki is one of the highlights of our trip around East Cape NZ.
 A visit to this Māori-decorated church topped my regional bucket list.
 Entry is by gold coin donation through an honesty box.
 Also, in Tikitiki is a giant waka in an open paddock.